This policy has been updated on and is effective as of July 1, 2023.

 - SMS: 48 hours from receipt of SMS

-- Mail: 28 days from receipt of ‘do not mail’ request.
-This period is longer than for other channels due to the production times for mailing campaigns, and in most cases, we would expect the change to be effective much more quickly.
+- Mail: six to eight weeks from receipt of ‘do not mail’ request.
+This period is longer than for other channels due to the production times for mailing or telephone campaigns.

-If you are a resident of the European Economic Area and your country has adopted the provisions of the General Data Protection Regulation, you have the right to request a copy of the personal information we hold about you, to have any inaccuracies corrected, and to have any personal information deleted from our systems (a “Subject Access Request” or “SAR”).
+If you are a resident of the European Economic Area and your country has adopted the provisions of the GDPR, you have the right to request a copy of the Personal Information we hold about you, to have any inaccuracies corrected, and to have any Personal Information deleted from our systems (a “Subject Access Request” or “SAR”).
 In line with standard guidelines for these requests, we will require you to prove your identity with two pieces of approved identification.
 We will respond to such requests within 30 days of receipt.

-We ensure that there are appropriate technical controls in place to protect your personal details.
-For example, our online forms that ask for personal information are stored on networks that are password-protected and routinely monitored.
-Laptops are not used to store sensitive personal information unless they are both password protected or encrypted.
-All sensitive personal data is stored on a secure database, to which only a limited number of relevant staff have access.
-It is deleted when no longer needed by us, is never shared with third parties, and is available to you at any point should you wish to see it.
+We ensure that there are appropriate technical controls in place to protect your personal details and keep them secure.
+For example, our online forms that ask for Personal Information are stored on networks that are password-protected and routinely monitored.
+Laptops are not used to store sensitive Personal Information unless they are both password-protected and encrypted.
+All Sensitive Personal Information is stored on a secure database, to which only a limited number of relevant personnel have access.
+It is deleted when no longer needed by us and is never shared with third parties, except as expressly set forth in Sections III and IV.

-Within Habitat for Humanity, we undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.
-Where we share your personal data with a Habitat National Organization, the National Organization is required to take comparable steps to assure that your information is securely stored and accessed only by appropriately trained personnel.
+Within Habitat for Humanity, we undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers, and contractors.
+Where we share your personal data with a Habitat National Organization or Affiliate, the National Organization or Affiliate is required to take comparable steps to assure that your information is securely stored and accessed only by appropriately trained personnel.

-We use external companies to collect or process personal data on our behalf.
-We do comprehensive checks on these companies before we work with them, and in our legal agreements, we clearly set out our requirements regarding how they manage the personal data to which they have access.
+We use external companies to collect or process Personal Information on our behalf.
+We do comprehensive checks on these companies before we work with them, and in our legal agreements, we clearly set out our requirements regarding how they manage the Personal Information to which they have access.
 We have a robust partner-monitoring framework to ensure these contractual obligations are met.